-The Undead Report is a journal to provide truthful, related news of the undead.
+The Undead Report is a zobie blog to providing truthful and updated news of the undead — zombies!
 There is a broad spectrum of news which relates to the undead and zombies such as mysterious illnesses, sicknesses, strange diseases and freak creatures, viruses and bacteria may contribute to reanimation of dead flesh, or the mental reprogramming of human minds.

 Is this site for real?